xbeat/Machine-Learning/README.md

 Introduction to Mini-batching with In-Memory Datasets

 Mini-batching is a technique used in machine learning to process subsets of data during training.
 It allows for efficient computation and improved generalization.
 This presentation will cover the implementation of mini-batching using Python for in-memory datasets.

+## Generative vs Discriminative Models in Machine Learning

+Understanding Generative Models

+Generative models aim to learn the joint probability distribution P(X,Y) of input features X and labels Y, enabling them to generate new samples by sampling from the learned distribution.
+They model how the data was generated to make predictions, making them particularly useful for data synthesis and density estimation.

 ## Diving Deeper into Feature Scaling in Machine Learning with Python